Musa Halilu Ahmed

-Musa Halilu-Ahmed, also known as Dujima or Musa Yola (born May 13, 1976) is a Nigerian businessman and politician.
+Musa Halilu-Ahmed OFR, also known as Dujima or Musa Yola (born May 13, 1976), is a Nigerian businessman and politician.
 He is the Dujuma of Adamawa State, a highly revered traditional title that dates back to the old Borno Empire during the 18th century in Nigeria.
+He is the Chairman of TILT Group, a multinational conglomerate headquartered in Nigeria with diversified investments spanning key business sectors of the African economy, including energy, construction, engineering, agriculture, and technology.

 Early life and education

 Musa was born in the ancient city of Gembu (Mambila Plateau) located in former Gongola State (later divided into Adamawa and Taraba states) to Alhaji Halilu Ahmadu Chiroma and Mama Hauwa Halilu.
 As a child born into a devout Muslim family, Musa started his early Qur’anic education at the age of four and was later enrolled at Musdafa primary school in Yola between 1983 and 1988.

 After completing his primary school education, he proceeded to Yelwa Government Secondary School in Yola for his secondary school education, which he completed in 1994.
 Shortly afterwards, he gained admission into Kaduna Polytechnic where he studied for an Ordinary National Diploma (OND) degree in Management Studies between 1999 and 2001.

 In 2005, he successfully completed his Higher National Diploma (HND) program from Kaduna Polytechnic the same institution he received his OND.
-In accordance to the mandatory one-year National Youth Service Corps (NYSC) scheme for all Nigerian graduates, Musa participated in the NYSC in 2006.
-Striving to get the best out of the NYSC year, Musa studied for a Diploma in Information Communication Technology at the National Institute of Technology, and has since received training in multifarious leadership and management courses both at home and abroad, which has given him the opportunity to acquire lifelong lessons and global best practices that he leverages on till date.
+In accordance with the mandatory one-year National Youth Service Corps (NYSC) scheme for all Nigerian graduates, Musa participated in the NYSC in 2006.
+Striving to get the best out of the NYSC year, Musa studied for a Diploma in Information Communication Technology at the National Institute of Technology.

-Professional career

-Immediately after his graduation, he fully explored cross-national trade and mercantile activities, and within a short period of time, he gained substantial popularity across Northern Nigeria.
-Musa's vast experience in originating and executing complex local/international business transactions has continued to benefit from his educational qualification and certifications.
-It has seen him transverse different continent across the globe.
+Career

-Musa currently serves as chairman and sits on the board of numerous companies with interests in Construction, Real estate, Energy, Agriculture, Technology, Supply chain management and Venture capital.
+Presently, Musa holds the position of Chairman at TILT Group and occupies board seats in multiple companies spanning diverse industries.
+His involvement encompasses Construction, Real Estate, Energy, Agriculture, Technology, Supply Chain Management, and Venture Capital.

-Political career